Saphenous vein

 Blood is collected from the lateral saphenous vein, which runs dorsally and then laterally over the tarsal joint.

 To collect blood, the hind leg should be immobilised in the extended position by applying gentle downward pressure immediately above the knee joint.
-This stretches the skin over the ankle, making it easier to clip and immobilise the saphenous vein.
+This stretches the skin over the ankle, making it easier to shave away hair and immobilise the saphenous vein.
 Please note that hair removal by shaving with a scalpel blade is no longer recommended as it removes the epidermal layers of the skin.
-An aseptic technique should be used.
-Anaesthesia is not necessary but may be used on welfare grounds for animals that are difficult to hold.
-Where sedatives contain peripheral vasodilators, doses should be low to avoid prolonged bleeding from the puncture site.
-The number of attempts to take a blood sample should be minimised (no more than three needle sticks in any one attempt).
-Blood is collected by capillary action into a haematocrit tube or passively into a tube.
+Aseptic technique should be used.

 Summary